 Gamma-Glutamyl Transpeptidase (GGT) Test

-This test is often done in conjunction with other tests that measure liver enzymes.
+is damaged.
+This test is often done with other tests that measure liver enzymes

-The liver is crucial for producing proteins in the body and filtering out poisons.
-It also makes bile, a substance that helps the body process fats.
+filtering out poisons.
+It also makes bile, a substance that helps your body

 - decreased appetite